 Depth 8-14 meters.
 All Levels of diver.
 Beach entry.

-A short drive away from our dive center and a short surface swim, brings you this fabulous experience of diving with a family of 8 Green Back Turtles.
-They are very inter-active and regularly come to investigate the divers.
+A short drive away from our dive center and a short surface swim, brings you this fabulous experience of diving with a fhuge bal of Roncadores.
+They are amazing and great for photography.
 Also found here are Angel Shark (Nov-March) Trumpet Fish, Butterfly Ray and Moray Eels.

 San Miguel Rays

 Depth 28-30 meters.
 Advanced divers only.
 Beach entry.

 We have a short surface swim & then descend to around 1o meters where we follow the marina to the top of the reef.
 We then are able to swim down to a small wreck that lies at 28 meters.
 There's many types of Ray that live at this site.
 Atlantic rays, common rays and eagle rays.
 Other life includes Damsels, a ball of Roncadores, Trumpet fish, Roncadores and Weavers.
 Great dive for photography.

 Depth 8-18 meters.
 All levels of diver.
 Beach entry.

 This impressive dive starts with a giant stride entry into the top of a cave.
 Followed by a 6 meter swim, through the cave out into the open Atlantic Ocean.
 Then we follow the wall back round to the beach exit.
 This dive offers lots of life with the added bonus of overhangs, caves and rock formations similar to the Giant Causeway.